dl7oap/gp2icom/README.md

 offset read from the satellites.txt file.
 By applying the frequency offset to the main and sub VFO's you will still be able to use the RIT on the radio when needed.

+This script also adds support for up to three Gqrx instances to act as panadapters, or to use as separate receivers.
+The frequencies that the Gqrx instances are tuned to are in sync with the radio main and sub VFO's.
+The Gqrx ports that this script will send frequency information to are defined by PORT_GQRX_VHF, PORT_GQRX_UHF, and PORT_GQRX_SHF.

 # Requirements

-* Linux or Windows 10
+* Linux or Windows 10 (tested with Win10, Ubuntu 18.04, Raspberry Pi 4B)
 * gpredict version 2.3.* (older should also possible)
 * python 3.7 (python 2.* will not work)
 * python modul pyserial and PyQt5

 # Installation

-- download sourcecode as zip-file https://github.com/dl7oap/gp2ic9700/archive/master.zip
+- download sourcecode as zip-file https://github.com/dl7oap/gp2icom/archive/master.zip
 - extract it to a folder of your choice
 - ensure that python 3.6 or higher is installed <code>python --version</code>
 - ensure that pyserial and pyqt5 is installed <code>pip install pyserial</code> and <code>pip install PyQt5</code>